 How to repair damaged nails

-- Dilute the raw, apple cider vinegar with water, 1:10.
+- Dilute the raw, apple cider vinegar with water, 1:20.
 Apply the ACV to your finger tips.
 A spray bottle works well to apply it.
 Make sure your nails are well-covered in the mixture (even underneath).
 If you have any type of fungal thing going on like I did, this will really help.
-Follow with an antibacterial cream, oil or ointment.
+Follow with a rich moisturising cream, oil or ointment.
 I actually used out Citrus + Hemp Serum and Frankincense Moisturiser Concentrate, which are both high in naturally antibacterial oils.

-- Repeat Steps 1 and 2 at least twice a day, and don’t apply any new nail polish until your nails are healed.
+- Repeat Steps 1 and 2 three times a day, and don’t apply any new nail polish until your nails are completely healed.

-- Avoid artificial and acrylic nails, as they prevent the nail bed from necessary airflow.
+- Go natural!
+Avoid artificial and acrylic nails, as they prevent the nail bed from necessary airflow.

 - Avoid wearing nail polish for extended periods of time to allow the nail to breathe.

-- Try a natural nail polish remover without acetone.
+- If you love nail polish, use a non-toxic formula.
+Also try a natural nail polish remover without acetone.

-- Avoid alcohol-base hand sanitisers, as these dry out the nail bed further.
+- Always moisturise your nails after using alcohol-base hand sanitisers, as these dry out the nail bed further.

 - Don’t let anyone use a sander to remove nail polish.
 They might sand too much of your nail off.